txt/plm19/src/tutorials/Unix Pipes.md

 eg7:  ok; @$(hi); $(Auto1M) | dom | bestrest | super | rank
 ```

+Now if you type

+      make

+it will run the first rule

+       all: eg1

+which in turn will run

+        eg1:  ok; @$(hi); cat $(Test)/data/weather.csv | dom

+(Hint: so to change the behaviour of the default `nake` change, change the first rule.)

+Note that all the `eg*` rules are `pipes` where stuff from one source is filtered to become the source for the next item in the pipe.

+Your task: replace two, maybe three, of  filters with something coded in another language.

 # References

 [1] Martin Kleppmann: “Kafka, Samza, and the Unix Philosophy of Distributed Data,” martin.kleppmann.com, August 5, 2015.